 Do not.
 Under any circumstances.
 Plant any member of the mint family in your garden, unless it is in a container.

 Over the summer I had the genius idea to border my broccoli beds with peppermint plants.
-I read that peppermint is a great companion plant for broccoli, and helps to repel those horrid white moths that bring on the fat, green broccoli worms I battled last season.
+Peppermint is a great companion plant for broccoli, and helps to repel those horrid white moths that bring on the fat, green broccoli worms I battled last season.

 So, I happily edged my beds with transplanted mint.
 It grew beautifully, and although I’m not sure it helped to repel the moths, it lended a wonderful scent to the garden when accidentally crushed under foot.